Collective noun: Derivation

 Morphological derivation accounts for many collective words and various languages have common affixes for denoting collective nouns.
 Because derivation is a slower and less productive word formation process than the more overtly syntactical morphological methods, there are fewer collectives formed this way.
 As with all derived words, derivational collectives often differ semantically from the original words, acquiring new connotations and even new denotations.

 Affixes

 Proto-Indo-European

-Early Proto-Indo-European used the suffix *eh₂ to form collective nouns, which evolved into the Latin neuter plural ending -a.
-Late Proto-Indo-European used the ending *t, which evolved into the English ending -th, as in "youth".
+Early Proto-Indo-European used the suffix *eh₂ to form collective nouns, which evolved into, among others, the Latin neuter plural ending -a, as in "datum/data".
+Late Proto-Indo-European used the ending *t, which evolved into the English ending -th, as in "young/youth".

 English

 The English endings -age and -ade often signify a collective.
 Sometimes, the relationship is easily recognizable: baggage, drainage, blockade.
 Though the etymology is plain to see, the derived words take on a distinct meaning.
 This is a productive ending, as evidenced in the recent coin, "signage".